theNewDynamic/oregonsadventurecoast.com/content/blog/your-2019-guide-to-holiday-shopping-on-oregon-s-adventure-coast.md

 #### BREAKFAST

 [Bayside Coffee](http://www.baysidecoffeeshop.com/) – Fresh roasted specialty coffee and fine loose-leaf teas.
 Find interesting gift ideas, too!
+In Charleston.

 [Bayside Bakery Grill](https://www.baysidebakerygrill.com/) – A family-run, independent bakery, grill & cafe offering high quality fresh-baked pastries, 100% Arabica coffee from around the world, as well as hot grilled Italian Panini sandwiches, & gourmet burgers.
 It’s a great place to meet, eat and socialize for breakfast, lunch or dinner.
+In the Pony Village Mall.

 [Pancake Mill Restaurant and Pie Shoppe](https://www.pancakemill.com/) – Enjoy more than just pancakes and take home some pie for later.
+In North Bend.

 #### LUNCH, DINNER & LATE NIGHT BITES